 When a parent is single, there are multiple issues that may occur when it comes to the support and custody of a child.
 Parents that are not married have the same need to address custody, parenting time, child support and relocation issues as parents that are or once were married.
 This is called a “non-dissolution case.”
 Unmarried parents are entitled to the same custody rights as married parents.

 It is essential to have a custody plan that protects your parental rights and the needs of your children.
 There are certain challenges that may arise for parents who are seeking these rights.
 Hiring an experienced attorney can help you fight for your custody rights.
-We serve clients in Fairfield, NJ, West Caldwell, NJ, Caldwell, NJ, Boonton, NJ, Parsippany, NJ, and other surrounding areas.

 The Types of Custody Non-Married Couples Are Entitled to in New Jersey